Immigration to Canada: Asylum statistics

 Individuals can make an asylum claim in Canada at a port of entry, at a CBSA inland office or an IRCC inland office.
 CBSA or IRCC officials will then determine if an individual is eligible to make an asylum claim.

 Francophone Immigration Strategy

 In March 2019, the Canadian Government announced its Francophone Immigration Strategy purposed to achieve a target of 4.4% of French-speaking immigrants of all admissions, outside of Quebec, by 2023.

 The strategy's Welcoming Francophone Communities Initiative provides $12.6 million to 14 selected communities (2020 to 2023) for projects to support and welcome French-speaking newcomers.
 In 2019, IRCC's Settlement Program launched new official-language training services for French-speaking newcomers who settle in Francophone communities outside of Quebec.
 Seven organizations were selected to receive up to $7.6 million over 4 years.

+Types of immigration

+Every year IRCC announces new targets for the amount of permanent residents expected to be admitted the following three years.